Police use of live facial recognition technology – have your say

 The College of Policing is seeking views from members of the public on new national guidance which will set consistent standards around how police forces in England and Wales use live facial recognition technology.

-Our public consultation forms part of the process to develop new Authorised Professional Practice (APP) on the use of the technology.
+Our public consultation, which closes on 27 June, forms part of the process to develop new Authorised Professional Practice (APP) on the use of the technology.

 Live facial recognition (LFR) technology allows people who are sought by police to be found by comparing live camera feeds of faces against a pre-determined watch list.